pyohio/pyohio-static-website/src/pages/speak/cfp.md

 If you are an experienced speaker and would like to volunteer to mentor, [apply to be a mentor here](https://forms.gle/4nZ7WV27GxLBECNM8).

+## Session Formats

+* **Talks:** 30-minute presentations (with some select talks given an expanded 45-min time)
+* **Tutorials:** 120-minute hands-on workshops

+Note: We do not include time for Q&A however some speakers may choose to take questions during their session.
+Speakers can let the Session Chair know and they will make an announcement before the session if that is the case.

 ## Background

 PyOhio 2019, the annual Python programming conference for Ohio and the surrounding region, will take place Saturday & Sunday July 27th-28th, 2019 at The Ohio Union in Columbus, Ohio.